-Ihis table presents an expanded form of Bloom's Taxonomy and Anderson & Krathwohl's Taxonomy showing in descending order the different cognitive processes moving from simple to the more complex and challenging types of thinking.
+This table presents an expanded form of Bloom's Taxonomy and Anderson & Krathwohl's Taxonomy showing in descending order the different cognitive processes moving from simple to the more complex and challenging types of thinking.

-Bloom's Taxonomy 1956 Anderson and Krathwohl's Taxonomy 2001 Remembering or retri- eving previously learned to this function are: 1.
+Bloom's Taxonomy 1956 Anderson and Krathwohl's Taxonomy 2001 1.
+Knowledge: Remembering or retrieving previously learned material.
+Examples of verbs that relate to this function are: 1.
 Remembering: Recognizing or recalling knowledge from know identify relate list define recall memorize repeat record name recognize acquire memory.
 Remembering is when memory is used to produce or retrieve definitions, facts, or lists, or to recite previously learned information.
 2. Comprehension: The ability to grasp or construct meaning from material.
-Examples of verbs that relate to this function are:

-restate identify illustrate

-locate discuss interpret

-report describe draw

-recognize discuss represent

-explain review differentiate

-express infer conclude
+Examples of verbs that relate to this function are: 2.
+Understanding : Constructing meaning from different types of functions be they written or graphic messages restate identify discuss report describe recognize explain express infer illustrate interpret draw represent differentiate conclude -- -- or activities like interpreting, exemplifying, classifying, summarizing, inferring, comparing, or explaining.